How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Get tickets for any NBA game this season at Ticketmaster!

-The Clippers look to pull of an away win at the Nets on Wednesday at 7:30 PM ET.
+The Magic take to the home court of the Bulls on Wednesday at 8:00 PM ET.

 How to Watch